keu/docs/learn/example-ms-teams-callback.md

 ## Send task failure notifications to MS Teams

 Follow these steps to receive notifications in MS Teams for failed tasks in an example DAG.
-Refer to the [Airflow callbacks section](error-notifications-in-airflow.md#airflow-callbacks) of our notifications guide to learn how to set up notifications for other type of events in a DAG run.
+Refer to the [Airflow callbacks section](error-notifications-in-airflow.md#airflow-callbacks) of our notifications guide to learn how to set up notifications for other types of events.

 1. Open the folder containing your Astro Project.
 And the contents of the `include` folder in [this GitHub repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks/tree/main/include) to your `include` folder.